Vamsi-Mudineti/M1_App_EvChargingStations/1_Requriments/Readme.md

 # 4W's and 1'H
 Who:
-Who are the users/applications that are allowed to use the EV charging station,all EV's are charged it is automated so  we didn't want any satff here.
+Who are the users/applications that are allowed to use the EV charging station,all EV's are charged it is automated so  we didn't want any staff here.

 What:
 What are the things involved in EV's Charging Station?
 Are the things actual physical devices or virtual entities?
 Are these things used for sensing or actuation?
 What are the capabilities of these things?
 What is the lifetime of these things?
 What is the phenomenon of interest measured by these things?
 What are the conditions under which these things must collect data?
 Should the data be collected under certain circumstances only?
 The answer to ‘what’ of an EV's application requires concepts to identify the data sources and their context (e.g., the mobility of the sensor, the activity being performed, whether measurements were taken by devices automatically or was there some human intervention).